mochi-hpc/mochi-doc/docs/source/yokan/06_backends.rst

 Compile your .cpp file into a dynamic library.
-Then, when specifying the type of a database, use the syntax "library.so:name", there "library.so" is your dynamic library, and "name" is the name of your backend.
+Then, when specifying the type of a database, use the syntax "library.so:name", where "library.so" is your dynamic library, and "name" is the name of your backend.

 Note that Yokan will use ``dlopen`` to load the library, so its lookup